πŸŽ„ Get 20% off from our JavaScript course for the holidays! πŸŽ„

 Test Your Skills!

-Combine the following variables in a way that produces the expected values.
+To reinforce your knowledge and test your skills, run the following example to execute the tests, then combine the highlighted variables in a way that produces the expected values.

 Copied to clipboard!
 Playground